The Boss Baby: Production

 Upon reading the original book on which the film is based McGrath felt a connection to it, as he had an older brother and felt like "the boss baby of the family".
 In keeping with that theme he stated, in an interview with Den of Geek, that "My personal goal with this was to watch this movie with my brother, and to see how it affected him!", which resulted in McGrath's brother being moved to tears by the completed film.

 The look of the film was inspired by design techniques popularized in the 1960s, as well as animated films from both the 1950s and 1960s.
 This was due to McGrath's belief that contemporary animated films focused too much on realism.
-To help his staff McGrath would play the opening scene of Lady and the Tramp (1955) for new hires specifically noting that the film "should be easy on the eyes and really lead your eye to what’s important in the shot.
+To help his staff McGrath would play the opening scene of Lady and the Tramp (1955) for new hires specifically noting that the film "should be easy on the eyes and really lead your eye to what's important in the shot.

 In September 2014, Alec Baldwin and Kevin Spacey joined the cast of the film, with further casting news announced in June 2016, including Steve Buscemi replacing Spacey.
+Baldwin previously worked with DreamWorks Animation as the voice of Makunga in 2008's Madagascar: Escape 2 Africa, which was also directed by McGrath, as well as the voice of Nicholas St. North/Santa Claus in 2012's Rise of the Guardians.

-Miles Bakshi, son of the DreamWorks Animation's producer Gina Shay and grandson of the film director Ralph Bakshi, best known for directing the 1972 American adult animated comedy film Fritz the Cat, provided the voice of 7-year old Tim.
+Miles Bakshi, son of DreamWorks Animation producer Gina Shay and grandson of the film director Ralph Bakshi, known for directing animated films such as Fritz the Cat, provided the voice of 7-year old Tim.
 Having been often present at DreamWorks, McGrath initially asked Bakshi only to provide a temporary voice for Tim to see if the character "worked".
 The producers listened to 30 to 40 children to choose the scratch voice.
 McGrath explained their decision: "No one sounded as authentic as Miles did.
 A lot of child actors are great, but they are over-articulate for their age.
 Miles was just natural and charming.
 He had a little slur to his voice at the time and it was very endearing."
 Three years later, Miles was told that he got the part.
 Bakshi was 10 when he began recording the voice.
 During the long process, his voice started to change and "by the end it got pretty tough", according to Bakshi, who was 14 when the film was released.
 He had to get his voice "very soft, but when I got that perfect tone it was great."